- NATIONALISM

 As I’ve said elsewhere on this blog, obligating everybody in a country to be Christian doesn’t make ’em Christian.

-That’s what you also see throughout American history.
+We also see this throughout American history.
 You see people joining secret societies, like the Freemasons and Klan, which permitted them to be as unchristian as they pleased in private.
-You’d see their “civil” and “Christian” behavior completely collapse and vanish whenever there was a war, as people committed vengeful atrocities towards their enemies just because they could.
-You see some of the must outrageous leaps of logic, and grievous violations of the biblical text, take place in order for people to justify whatever they wished in their hearts to do to people of other races.
+You’d see their “civil” and “Christian” behavior completely collapse and vanish whenever they felt they had to promote white supremacy.
+Or whenever there was a war; especially when their opponents were nonwhite, like aboriginal Indians, Mexicans, blacks, Filipinos, Japanese, Vietnamese, Afghans, or Iraqis.
+People committed excessive, vengeful atrocities towards their foes just because they could;

 The reality?
 The United States is post-Christian.
-And back when “it was Christian,” it wasn’t really.
-Christians lived in it; many really devout Christians too.
-But most of the Christians who coveted and sought political power, promoted a superficial, namby-pamby Christianity which looked the other way when a whole lot of sins took place.
+And back “when it was Christian,” it wasn’t really.
+Christians just lived in it; many really devout Christians too.
+But most of the Christians who coveted and sought political power, promoted a superficial, namby-pamby Christianity which looks the other way when a whole lot of sins took place.
 That’s why over the years, people rejected this civic Christianity as the hypocrisy it is.
-Many still equate Christianity with hypocrisy because of them.
+Many still equate Christians with hypocrites because of them.

 That’s why we need to quit being hypocrites—quit claiming we’re Christian when